Babesia infant

 What This Babesia Infant Case Teaches Us

-• Babies can be infected with a tick-borne infection even with little outdoor exposure
+• Babies can develop tick-borne infections even with minimal outdoor exposure.

-• Doctors may need to treat for co-infections like Lyme disease even without confirmation
+• Doctors may treat for co-infections such as Lyme disease even without laboratory confirmation.

-• Would the doctor have recognized Babesia if the parasite were not seen under the microscope?
+• Would the infection have been recognized if parasites had not been seen under the microscope?

 Editor’s Note

-Parents concerned about tick-borne illness in their children should also read about Babesia and Bartonella in children.
+Parents concerned about tick-borne illness in children should also read about Babesia and Bartonella in children and other pediatric Lyme disease complications.

 Frequently Asked Questions